-Rubicon Grant Writing Training
+Part 3a: Rubicon Grant Writing Training (A)

 |Course type:||Workshops, with assignments|

-|Audience:||4th year PhD students who are close to PhD defense or Postdocs who have recently defended their thesis.
-You have four dedicated parts of yourproposal ready before entering the course.
-Ideally, you have already participated in the three grant writing workshops before you enter this one (but this is not required).|
+|Audience:||PhD students who are veryclose to PhD defence or Postdocs who have recently defended their thesis.
+You have five dedicated parts of your proposal ready before entering the course.
+Ideally, you have already participated in two more general grant writing workshops before you enter this one (but this is not required).|

 |Date and time:||

-|Responsible Organisation:||Groningen Graduate Schools|
+|Responsible Organisation:||Groningen Graduate Schools, Talent Development|

 |Last modified:||07 September 2022 10.28 a.m.|